oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the oci-nsg data block.
+3. Replace the following for each variable in the oci-nsg data block.

 ```
 display_name = nsg-oci-WebApps-vcn